GitLwnc/GitLwnc.github.io/_pages/cv.md

 Research Experience: Participation
 ======

+* Freezing-induced stress and flow in porous media (Aug.
+2024 ~ Present).

-* Developing a robot for swimming in granular media (July.
+* Developing a swimming robot in granular media (Jul.
 2024 ~ Present).

 * Loading collapse in clays of high expansibility (Jun.
 2023 ~ Present).